jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   - ``python3`` is the Python_ program_
   - ``-m`` is an option/switch passed when calling Python_ to run the :ref:`module<ModuleNotFoundError>` - unittest_ in this case
-  - a Python_ :ref:`module<ModuleNotFoundError>` is any file that ends with ``.py``, this means somewhere on the computer there is a file named ``unittest.py``, `see the source code for unittest here <https://github.com/python/cpython/blob/3.14/Lib/unittest/__init__.py>`_
+  - a Python_ :ref:`module<ModuleNotFoundError>` is any file that ends with ``.py``, this means somewhere on the computer there is a file named ``unittest.py``, see the `source code for unittest`_

-* I do not have any tests yet, that is why none ran.
+* I do not have any tests yet, so there is nothing to run.
 I make a child folder_ to keep the tests separate from the actual program_

   .. code-block:: shell
     :emphasize-lines: 1

     mkdir tests

-  the terminal_ goes back to the command line, I use tree_ to see what my project now looks like
+  the terminal_ goes back to the command line

+* I use tree_ to see what my project looks like

   .. code-block:: shell
     :emphasize-lines: 1